gorenje/backend/README.md

 test that it worked

-    kubectl get pods
+    kubectl get nodes

-That should respond with none found.
+That should respond with the provisioned nodes at the respect cloud provider.

 Setup the namespace and load the secrets:

     rake kubernetes:namespace:create
     rake kubernetes:secrets:load

-Then build single YAML for orchestration:
+Then build the stackpoint specific YAMLs for orchestration, also incuding the subdomain to be used for the later access.
+Do not create this domain yet, the IP for the domain comes later:

-    rake stackpoint:generate:yaml
+    DOMAIN=staging.pushtech.de rake stackpoint:generate:yaml

 And then deploy it: